 I am a skilled and highly motivated molecular biologist with 10 years lab-based experience, 6 post-doctoral.
-In order to successfully compete in the current job market I need to update my skillset and access the rapidly advancing technologies and evolving practices in my field.
+In order to compete in the current job market successfully I need to update my skillset and access the rapidly advancing technologies and evolving practices in my field.

 Through the Daphne Jackson Fellowship and Medical Research Scotland I aim to update my current skills while gaining expertise in new technologies and forging relationships with prospective employers and mentors to ensure the success of my career.